iotaledger/wasp/packages/vm/vmcontext/workflow.md

 ### Extended output
 * check if time unlockable.
 Ignore if not
 * check if it has sender.
 If not, accrue all assets to the owner.
 Write respective receipt with apologies
-* check if it is internal chain's account by checking sender's address and the flag of the internal account.
+* check if it is internal chain's account by checking sender's address and checking if metadata is empty
 * If it is an internal account, ignore it all (or maybe assert consistency with the state?)
 * check if it is a duplicate by looking up into the `blocklog` receipts
-* otherwise it is a request.
+* otherwise it is a request
 * credit `sender's assets` to the sender's account
 * `incoming` will become `assets on the output` - `sender's assets`
 * run the request by calling target SC/entry point